Alan Wiggins Jr.: Professional career

+On January 7, 2023, Wiggins signed with KB Ponte Prizreni of the Kosovo Basketball Superleague.
+When he arrived in Kosovo, he underwent surgery because of "several health complaints."
+On January 12, Ponte Prizreni announced that Wiggins would leave the team without playing a game.

 Personal life

 Wiggins is the son of professional baseball player Alan Wiggins and the brother of Women's National Basketball Association player Candice Wiggins.
 Another sister, Cassandra, played college basketball for the NYU Violets.